-A client asked me, “What would you do if your ex was playing mind games?”
+A client asked me, “What would you do if your ex is playing mind games?”

 1) Respond not react